sitisarahaqilah/sitisarahaqilah/README.md

 ![banner](https://user-images.githubusercontent.com/66114593/112575477-5a9e6500-8e2b-11eb-9e38-fd8a2c5bc292.png)

-I'm a second year computer science student majoring in software engineering. <br>
+I'm a final year computer science student majoring in software engineering. <br>
-A coffee addict, and proud owner of 8 (yes, eight!) cats 🐾
+With passion for design and development, I'm looking to pursue a future in Product Design and/or Web Development! 💻🎨